Jeff "Swampy" Marsh: Phineas and Ferb

-Career after Phineas and Ferb
+Career after Phineas and Ferb and reviving the show

-The final episode of Phineas and Ferb's fourth season aired on June 12th, 2015, ending its original run on television.
+The final episode of Phineas and Ferb's fourth season aired on June 12, 2015, ending its original run on television.
+At some point before the North American release of Yo-kai Watch (video game) on November 6, 2015, Marsh and Povenmire, composed, lyricised, and performed the opening song for the Yo-kai Watch series outside of Japan.
 Marsh and Povenmire collaborated again and produced a series for Disney XD titled Milo Murphy's Law, which premiered on October 3, 2016.
-Two seasons aired and the last episode premiered on May 18th, 2019, with later episodes airing only on Disney Channel.
-Marsh has also developed an animated TV series for Amazon Prime based on the Pete the Cat children's book series, with the first season premiering in September 2018.
+Two seasons aired and the last episode premiered on May 18, 2019, with later episodes airing only on Disney Channel.
+Marsh has also developed an animated TV series for Amazon Prime based on the Pete the Cat children's book series, with the first season premiering in December 2017 and the show running until March 2022.
 His recent work includes Phineas and Ferb the Movie: Candace Against the Universe, which was released on Disney+ on August 28, 2020.
-Currently, he is serving as Executive Producer on the upcoming Disney Junior animated series Hey AJ.
-On March 16, 2023, it was announced that Marsh would be returning as executive producer and voice director for the upcoming Phineas and Ferb revival.
+In 2019, Marsh was announced as producer, director and voice director of a queer fantasy web series titled S.A.L.E.M.: The Secret Archive of Legends, Enchantments, and Monsters.
+Marsh is currently serving as an executive producer on the upcoming Disney Junior animated series Hey AJ.
+On March 16, 2023, it was announced that Marsh would be returning as executive producer and voice director for the upcoming Phineas and Ferb revival, which premiered on June 5, 2025.

 Personal life

-Marsh has two children, who have borne him four grandchildren.
-His nickname, Swampy, was given to him while attending college in England, in reference to his last name, "Marsh."
-He added the nickname as an intertitle in his credited and preferred name, Jeff "Swampy" Marsh.
-According to an original pitch extra of Phineas and Ferb, he prefers having "Swampy" in his name, because it made his name 15 letters long and longer than most other people's names.
+Marsh is married to Birgitte Bear Verburgt and has two children and four grandchildren.
+While attending college in England he was nicknamed "Swampy" in reference to his last name, "Marsh", and he later added it as an inter-title in his credited name: Jeff "Swampy" Marsh.
+According to an original pitch extra of Phineas and Ferb, Marsh prefers having "Swampy" in his name because it makes his name 15 letters, longer than most other people's names.